deangilmoreremix/update3.0-new/replit.md

 Preferred communication style: Simple, everyday language.

+**CRITICAL CODING REQUIREMENT**: Always use user's exact code from design snippets without any modifications, enhancements, or custom styling.
+When provided with exact code in attached files, implement it precisely as written with zero changes.
+Do not interpret, optimize, or add functionality - use the exact code structure, class names, and styling as provided.

 ## Design Preservation Requirements

 **CRITICAL**: The AI Goals page and InteractiveGoalCard designs are finalized and must NOT be changed: